QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/20 Movenet.md

 ### Alternative installation using LiteRT

 LiteRT (...formerly known as TensorFlow Lite) provides a lighter (smaller install size, lower memory use) alternative to TensorFlow.
-When using LiteRT, you much use the LiteRT code at the bottom of this page; the rest of the code are meant for TensorFlow and will not work.
+When using LiteRT, you must use the LiteRT code at the bottom of this page; the rest of the code are meant for TensorFlow and will not work.

 To install LiteRT on Linux systems (...including Raspberry Pi), first create and activate a new virtual environment...